karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-Namespaces (or modules) in TypeScript are used to colocate some logic.
-In Kotlin, there is no an analog for TypeScript
+Namespaces (or modules) in TypeScript are used to co-locate some logic.
+In Kotlin, there is no equivalent for TypeScript
-namespaces, but we can't just ignore them during conversion.
+namespaces, but we can't just ignore them during the conversion.
 Imagine this situation:

 ```typescript
 declare class MyClass {